 Overview of proposed project

-Construction costs for this proposed project (2011) ranged from $120 million (plus HST) for a two lane crossing to $200 million for a four lane crossing.
+Construction costs for this proposed project is estimated at $120 million dollars plus tax (2011 dollars) for a two lane crossing.
 If the project is undertaken, the City would examine a full range of funding options.
 The chosen concept for the bridge — a link between the base of Gore Road and John Counter Boulevard — is shown on this page